triton-inference-server/python_backend/README.md

 Python backend shipped in the [NVIDIA GPU Cloud](https://ngc.nvidia.com/) containers uses Python 3.8.
-Changing your environment using [conda](https://conda.io) or [virtualenv](https://virtualenv.pypa.io/) does not make Python backend to use the new environment.
+Changing your environment using [conda](https://conda.io) or [virtualenv](https://virtualenv.pypa.io/) does not make Python backend to use the Python Interpreter in the activated environment.
 To change the Python interpreter used by Python backend, you need to rebuild the backend from source while the Python environment is activated.
-The instructions for building the backend from source are included in the
+The instructions for building the backend from source are included in the [building from source](https://github.com/triton-inference-server/python_backend#building-from-source) section.

-[building from source](https://github.com/triton-inference-server/python_backend#building-from-source) section.
+Note that if the Python version matches the Python version available inside the container, the packages installed in [conda](https://conda.io) or [virtualenv](https://virtualenv.pypa.io/) will be picked up by Python backend.

 ## Error Handling